• English

 It is important that you contact and inform your new service provider with any issues that you encounter during the porting process.
 Your new service provider is responsible to ensure that the porting process is completed and that any issues that may arise during such process are resolved.

-What are my rights and obligations after my number has been ported?
+What are my rights and obligations during and after the porting process?

-The email forwarding service ensures that if you use an electronic mail service provided by your ISP, you can terminate your internet service without having to lose any email/s which goes to your email address.
-You can ask your ISP to forward all emails addressed to your original email address to any new email address.
-When doing so, the ISP will also send an automated reply to every e-mail received on the original email address with a message informing the sender of the forwarding service and the new email address.
+1. E-mail forwarding services – This facility allows you to request your internet access service provider to forward all e-mails addressed to your original e-mail address to any new e-mail address.
+When doing so, the service provider will also send an automated reply to every e-mail received on the original e-mail address with a message informing the sender of the forwarding service and the new e-mail address; and/or

-When can I request the email forwarding service?
+When can I request the e-mail forwarding service or the facility to continue accessing my e-mails?

-For how long shall I benefit from the email forwarding service?
+For how long shall I benefit from the e-mail forwarding service or the facility to continue accessing my e-mails?

-You can benefit from such service for a period of one year without incurring any additional costs.
-On expiry of the first year, the service provider may offer such service at a cost.
+You can benefit from any of the facilities being offered by your provider for a period of one year without incurring any additional costs.
+On expiry of the first year, the service provider may still decide to continue offering such service/s, however, your service provider can do so at a cost.

 Termination of Service